whg/stillatplay-portfolio/portfolio.md

 For the second problem, I used Poisson Surface Reconstruction to create a mesh that could be exported to STL.

+# Samsung Level
+## C++, openFrameworks, DMX, MIDI

+An openFrameworks application to simulate and map realtime MIDI to over 30 DMX lights (Sharpys, Nitros and Strobes).

+<iframe width="800" height="450" src="https://www.youtube.com/embed/JIjayCgumHQ?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+Working with Chris Cairns I developed an application to light up a half built theatre.
+This involved receiving MIDI from a Native Instruments Maschine and mapping the MIDI to a selection of lights.
+The application also send animations to a Novation Launchpad (via MIDI).
+Full control over mappings, sequences, colours was available through the app for tweaking while the shoot.

 # Inflated Egos